cyberbotics/webots/docs/reference/muscle.md

 ### Description

 A [Muscle](#muscle) node can be used to graphically display the contraction of an artificial muscle implemented using [Joint](joint.md) and [Motor](motor.md) nodes.
-The artificial muscle is represented using a spheroid where the symmetry axis is the vector between the joint's closest upper [Transform](transform.md) node and the `endPoint` [Solid](solid.md) node.
+The artificial muscle is represented using a spheroid where the symmetry-axis is the vector between the joint's closest upper [Transform](transform.md) node and the `endPoint` [Solid](solid.md) node.
-The other two axes have the same length computed based on the symmetry axis length so that the volume remains constant during stretching.
+The other two axes have the same length computed based on the symmetry-axis length so that the volume remains constant during stretching.

 Note that the [Muscle](#muscle) node cannot be used in case of a [Motor](motor.md) device included in a [Track](track.md) node.